benjaminogles/ledger.bash/README.md

   - You use ledger but only some of the features
   - You want an interactive script for importing CSV transactions from your bank (after downloading manually)
-  - You want an automatic way to check your journal file for mistakes against your bank CSV
   - You want a simple way to implement envelope budgeting
   - You want a simple GUI for adjusting your budget
   - You like the idea of tinkering with AWK scripts when things break or you want new features